alexc2684/RapNet/README.md

-# RapNet: Machine learning classification for hip-hop artists
+# RapNet: Machine Learning Classification for Hip-Hop Artists

 Using machine learning to classify rap artists based on song lyrics.